deveshtechnomark/nextjs_component/README.md

     badgetype: mandatory prop, it can be either dark, secondary, graph, success, error, warning or primary.
   </li>
   <li>text: optional prop, it indicates label for badge.</li>
+  <li>effect: optional prop, boolean, If you want animation, pass this one.
+By default, no animation will applied.</li>
 </ul>

 ```html